 The Relationship Between Light and Sleep

 Nightlights don’t only keep you in a lighter sleep state, but they can also make it more difficult for you to wake up in the morning.
-Ideally, your body will sleep in almost complete darkness.
+Ideally, your body will sleep best in almost complete darkness.
 This makes it easy for your brain to know when to start the process of waking up, because the light of morning will be the first light it encounters overnight.

 Your brain is naturally programmed to sleep in the dark and to be awake in the light.
 That’s why you may find it hard to sleep in late in the morning unless you have blackout curtains and other light-cancelling measures, since your body can pick up even the smallest traces of light while you’re sleeping.